 The New York State Department of Transportation continues to concentrate on the emphasis areas outlined in the 2017 Strategic Highway Safety Plan (SHSP).
 The emphasis areas in the plan include intersections, lane departures, driver behavior, vulnerable users, speed and older and younger drivers.
 The plan also emphasizes emergency response, data and automated/connected vehicles as cross cutting issues that affect all crash types.
-Site specific projects at high accident locations and systemic improvement projects to decrease lane departure crashes and improve pedestrian safety are being implemented to meet crash goals.
+Site specific projects at high accident locations and systemic improvement projects are being implemented to meet crash goals.

-The first ever statewide New York Pedestrian Safety Action Plan (PSAP) was released in June 2016 and provides funds to improve pedestrian safety in urban areas.
-The PSAP adds pedestrian locations to the state's annual regional work program; implements pedestrian improvements systemically at approximately 2,400 signalized intersections and 1,350 uncontrolled crosswalks and provides for pedestrian improvements on 5 pedestrian corridors.
+The first ever statewide New York State Pedestrian Safety Action Plan (PSAP) was released in June 2016 and provides funds to improve pedestrian safety in urban areas.
+The PSAP adds pedestrian locations to the state's annual regional work program; implements pedestrian improvements at approximately 2,400 signalized intersections and 1,350 uncontrolled crosswalks and provides for pedestrian improvements on 5 pedestrian corridors.
 The PSAP also includes statewide pedestrian education and enforcement initiatives.